alixander/PyScribe/README.md

     - Example: `pyscribe.scribe(x)` becomes `logs.write('From line ' + get_line(call_index) + ': x is the ' + type(x) + ' ' + x`
     - Example: `for i in xrange(5): pyscribe.iterscribe(i)` becomes
                 `for pyscribe_enum, i in enumerate(xrange(5)): logs.write('Iteration ' + pyscribe_enum + ': i is the ' + type(i) + ' ' + i`
+5. A "test_desugared.py" will be the output (and is the one intended to be run, maybe with a --run flag or something in the future)

 ###API Calls:
 - `pyscribe.scribe(object, label=None)` -- Logs the object value with relevant info dependent on type